Rich-Wilkyness/kubernetes/sectionNotes/ExamTips.md

   annotations: # Unlike labels, annotations are not used to identify and select objects.
 Instead, they are used to store additional information that can be useful for various purposes. build details, contact information, or any other data that might be relevant to the object. can be used by tools and automation scripts to store and retrieve information.
 For example, CI/CD pipelines might use annotations to store build and deployment information.
     commit: 2d3mg3 # Stores the commit hash of the deployed code
     contact: John Doe # Stores contact information for the person responsible for the deployment
+  labels:
+    app: myapp
+    mvc: view
 spec:
+  strategy:
+    type: RollingUpdate # RollingUpdate or Recreate
+    rollingUpdate:
+      maxSurge: 1 # The number of pods that can be created above the desired number of pods during the update process
+      maxUnavailable: 2 # The number of pods that can be unavailable during the update process
   replicas: 3
   selector:
     matchLabels: